top of page

 Education, strategies, and expert guidance from a Boulder physical therapist who sees and treats the whole person, not just the symptoms of pain.

-How to Find Scoliosis Physical Therapy in Boulder That Goes Beyond the Basics
+Finding Scoliosis Physical Therapy in Boulder That Goes Beyond the Basics

 Have you already tried physical therapy, chiropractic, or the “wait and see” approach for scoliosis—and still feel stuck?
 I see it all the time.
 Many people come to me after working through conventional treatments that failed to deliver long-term relief.
 At my Boulder-based clinic, I offer expert-level scoliosis physical therapy designed for those ready to move beyond generic care and get real results.
 With over 20 years of experience treating complex pain and spinal conditi